 If you get some criticism – and you might – just add a bit of flair to ease the populous into a state of compliance.
 If you’ve got your heart set on that blank wall but the city wants more detail, you can add a window or two - small ones, that is.
 Or just put up a fancy architectural sign to distract from the fact that the building is just a big box.
 If it’s a road they’re after with street furniture, active streetscapes, and a pedestrian scale, just make it a stroad - six lanes is extremely necessary to ensure those never-changing car-lovers can get from point A to point B in the quickest way possible.
 Don’t forget the landscaping and planters.
 Everyone loves planters.

 This one is perhaps the most important step.
 Pretend for a moment that the buildings and streets you’re designing are made for some alien life form other than a human being.
 Say you’re planning for ants, or I don’t know, lions.
 Your guess is as good as mine.
 The more the planning looks like a perfectly proportioned model, the better.
 Add people for scale, sure, but don’t plan for them.
 Make that plaza sunken, or add shortcuts between buildings high above the streets.
 Leave out the sidewalks or better yet, put things in the middle of them to block the way.
 As long as you don’t design for people, you’ll be on your way making a truly terrible place.

-Katrina is an urban anthropologist and the Communications and Outreach Manager for Project for Public Spaces in New York City.
+Katrina is an professional people watcher and Urban Anthropologist with City ID in New York City.
 She has conducted numerous studies on public spaces and has a masters degree in urban studies with a focus in public space.
-While not in a perpetual ethnography of urban life, she is trying to find her perfect city and writes at her personal blog THINK.urban.
+While not in a perpetual ethnography of urban life, she is spending too much time on Instagram and writing at her personal blog THINK.urban.